 In the past, social media platforms have been used as an interactive marketing tool for brands to reach their audiences.
 However, social media has become a place where consumers can buy products directly from brands and influencers.

 From Instagram Shopping to TikTok links, it’s never been easier to buy a trending new product with the click of a button.
 The journey from discovery to checkout is getting quicker and easier than ever for the lucky brands that are taking advantage of this new consumer behavior.

 Social Media as a Search Engine

-Social search is a trend that will continue to grow, helping users find people, places, businesses and products through their favourite social media platforms.
+Social search is a trend that will continue to grow, helping users find people, places, businesses, and products through their favorite social media platforms.
 At a recent Google event, an executive for the search engine revealed that 40% of Gen Z users prefer to use TikTok and Instagram as a tool to find a place to go to lunch over using Google Maps.

 Did you know that Google now also indexes TikTok videos directly in their search results now?
 This just increases the power of these social media platforms as search engines.
-Brands need to carefully consider the SEO of their content, including using keywords and hashtags in posts to take advantage of this trend and boost their discoverability.
+Brands need to carefully consider the SEO of their content.
+This includes using keywords and hashtags in posts to take advantage of this trend and boost their discoverability.